mggg/VoteKit/docs/user/tutorial/5_score_based.rst

     B: 3.00
     C: 4.00
     Weight: 3
     ranking: None

-Notice that despite the scores inducing the ranking :math:`{A,C}>B`, the ballot only knows the scores.
+Notice that despite the scores inducing the ranking :math:`A,C>B`, the ballot only knows the scores.
 This is to conceptually separate score ballots from ranking ballots.
 If you want to convert a score ballot to a ranking, you can use the ``score_dict_to_ranking`` function from the ``utils`` module.